dvlab-research/Lyra/README.md

 	--model-path work_dirs/Lyra_Base_9B \
 	--model-lora-path work_dirs/Lyra_Base_9B/speech_lora
 ```
-Wait until the process finishes loading the model and you see " Uvicorn running on http://0.0.0.0:40000 (Press CTRL+C to quit)".
+Wait until the process finishes loading the model and you see " Uvicorn running on XXXXXX (Press CTRL+C to quit)".
 Now, refresh your Gradio web UI, and you will see the model you just launched in the model list.

 You can launch as many workers as you want, and compare between different models in the same Gradio interface.
 Please keep the `--controller` the same, and modify the `--port` and `--worker` to a different port number for each worker.
 ```Shell